altipla-consulting/logging/README.md

 ### Log common fields

-This allows adding common fields to all log messages.
-It can be useful, for example, to add the current user to all log messages.
+Create a custom logger to group fields common to all log messages.
+It can be useful for example to add the current user inside all messages.

 ```ts
 import { logger } from '@altipla/logging'